 Many famous diets suggest consuming a high amount of protein and very little carbohydrates or low-fat.
 But what is the meaning of this?

 There is no exact definition of “high-protein.”
 According to the 2015-2020 Dietary Guidelines, the dietary recommendation for ideal protein diet is between ten and thirty-five percent of one’s total daily intake of fit food.

 This means that for the average person who might consume two-thousand calories a day.
 That’s between two-hundred and seven-hundred calories from protein.

 To put that in perspective, one four-ounce serving of turkey contains about thirty-four grams of protein.

-So, consuming two to five servings of turkey daily would meet the recommended amount of protein for the average person.
+So, consuming two to five servings of turkey daily would meet the recommended amount of protein for the average person thats ideal protein diet.
 Someone consuming outside of this range, thirty-five percent and beyond, would likely be eating a “high” protein nutrition or fit food.

-what makes protein so important do we need it as part of our Fit Food?
+what makes Ideal Protein Diet so important do we need it as part of our Fit Food?

-fit food, like carbohydrates and fats, it’s a macronutrient, which means that the human body needs it in relatively large quantities — when compared to micronutrients like vitamins and minerals — to survive.
+fit diet, like carbohydrates and fats, it’s a macronutrient, which means that the human body needs it in relatively large quantities — when compared to micronutrients like vitamins and minerals — to survive.

 protein is responsible for maintaining a healthy body, specifically muscle tissue.
 When we exercise, the protein we eat plays a vital role in repairing the damage done during physical fitness .
 And returning our muscles to working order.